noir-lang/noir/docs/docs/index.md

 slug: /
 ---

-This version of the book is being released with the public alpha.
 There will be a lot of features that are missing in this version, however the syntax and the feel of the language will mostly be completed.